jtaoufik/AndroidAppsPolicies/VoiceRecorderPro.md

 Permission requests explained

-In our application, We request somes sensitive permissions to make functions of application work properly:
+In our application, We request somes permissions to make functions of application work properly:

 android.permission.RECORD_AUDIO: This permission used to record your voice.

 android.permission.STORAGE, android.permission.WRITE_EXTERNAL_STORAGE, and android.permission.READ_EXTERNAL_STORAGE : Theses permissions are used to read/write on internal and external storage to save the recordings.

+Overview

+Our application will not collect your voice recordings, everything is stored locally on your mobile phone.

 Changes to This Privacy Policy